On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Imposition of Constraints

 \subsection{Spin and Spatial Extrinsic Constraints}

-As there are two electrons, to ensure analytical solvability while avoiding trivialising the problem, we impose UHF constraints so that we do not have to deal with any $\hat{s}_z$ symmetry breaking, which we feel does not add to our understanding of spatial symmetry constraints in any significant way.
-We shall focus on the $M_S = 0$ solutions, and without loss of generality, we take $\chi_1$ to have $m_s = +1/2$ and $\chi_2$ to have $m_s = -1/2$.
+To target the \gls*{acr:uhf} solutions shown in Figure~\ref{fig:h42p-prelim}, we can only impose extrinsic spin constraints that are no more restrictive than \gls*{acr:uhf}.
+However, we do not wish to have to deal with any $\hat{s}_z$ symmetry breaking which we feel does not add to our understanding of spatial symmetry constraints in any significant way.
+We shall therefore stay at the \gls*{acr:uhf} level and focus on the $M_S = 0$ solutions.
+Furthermore, we take $\chi_1$ to have $m_s = +\nicefrac{1}{2}$ and $\chi_2$ to have $m_s = -\nicefrac{1}{2}$ without loss of generality.
+Following conventions, we shall use $\alpha$ and $\beta$ to denote the ``spin-up'' and ``spin-down'' components of the electron spin, respectively.

 Spatial extrinsic constraints are more involved to describe since they depend on the underlying point group of the molecule and the symmetry pathway under consideration.
 In particular, any spatial extrinsic constraints we impose must ``respect'' the point-group symmetry of the molecule in the sense that each constraint follows from an equation of the form